Invisible Languages of the LLM Universe: Methods

-Following \citet{simons2022assessing}, we employ automated language identification using fastText and CLD3 classifiers with validation sampling.
-For each language, we compute normalized scores on each dimension, then apply unsupervised clustering (Gaussian Mixture Models with 3 components) to extract composite vitality and digitality dimensions.
+Following \citet{simons2022assessing}, we implement automated language identification using the fastText and CLD3 classifiers, complemented by validation sampling.
+For each language, we calculate normalized prevalence scores across each of the aforementioned corpora and subsequently perform principal component analysis–based dimensionality reduction to derive composite indices of linguistic vitality and digital presence.